CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/08_AnalyzingData01.md

 * Where are Bronx Library branches?
 * Which Library branch locations are within areas with a high number of Spanish speaking residents?
 * How many public schools are located within 1/4 mile of a library?
-* Which five Libraries serve the most students?
+* Which five libraries serve the most students?
 * What is the nearest library to each school?
 * How many people do these libraries serve?

 #### The Strategy
-To evaluate the confluence of Spanish speakers and branch libraries we will first select using an expression and then select by area to identify which libraries fall in census tracts with a high percentage of Spanish speakers.
+To evaluate the confluence of Spanish speakers and branch libraries, we will first select using an expression and then select by area to identify which libraries fall in census tracts with a high percentage of Spanish speakers.

 Then to evaluate which libraries serve the greatest number of school children we will first create a buffer around each library location of ½ mile (which we will be able to export as its own layer to display on our map).
 We will then use a spatial join in order to count the number of schools within ½ mile of a library and to determine the number of students enrolled in those schools.